 Find out how to become a real estate attorney.
 Research the education requirements and learn about the experience you need to advance your career in real estate law.

-Do I Want to Be a Real Estate Attorney?
+Should I Become a Real Estate Attorney?

 Real estate attorneys are licensed lawyers who choose to focus their practice on real estate law issues.
 They may be hired to draft contracts of sale, review leases and mortgage documents or discuss provisions in a real estate sale contract.
 These lawyers' practices are largely transactional, meaning that they do not usually engage in court litigation.
-A great portion of the related work may be completed while sitting at a desk.

 |Degree Level||Juris Doctor (J.D.)|